 Description and clinical use

 The DAN-PSS has been developed to implement a weighting of the symptoms by the patients based on the QoL (50, 51).
 It consists of 12 questions with integrated bother scores related to LUTS in 2 weeks prior to response.
 Compared to the IPSS, each symptom is both quantified and qualified by determining both a symptom score and a bother score.
 It is more sensitive to LUTS than the IPSS (52).
-The DAN-PSS has been used both in male and female patients (53,) and in PD, combined with IPSS (4, 43, 44).
+The DAN-PSS has been used both in male and female patients (53) and in PD, combined with IPSS (4, 43, 44).
 Another advantage of DAN-PSS compared to IPSS is the questions regarding incontinence.

 Key evaluation criteria